-You can also consult our access guide, which shows the accessible entrances, lifts and toilets within the Museum
+To help make the most of your visit to the Pitt Rivers, please consult our access guide which shows the accessible entrances, lifts and toilets within the Museum

 Parking for visitors without a blue badge

 There is pay and display parking close to the Museum on Mansfield Road, Keble Road and Blackhall Road.
-View fees and locations.
+View parking fees and locations.